Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure doorways and turning angles, not just wall width—especially for sectionals and sleepers.

-• Rotate and re-seat cushions weekly during the first month to keep wear patterns even.
+• Rotate and re-seat cushions during the first month to keep wear patterns more even.

-• For velvet or plush corduroy, keep a soft brush nearby and do quick passes before debris works into the pile.
+• For velvet or plush corduroy, keep a soft brush nearby and clean debris before it works into the pile.

-• Use a washable throw on high-contact zones to reduce cleaning friction and preserve fabric feel.
+• Use a washable throw on high-contact spots to reduce cleaning friction.

-• For modular layouts, mark floor positions with discreet felt pads so “back to normal” is fast after rearranging.
+• For modular layouts, mark floor positions with felt pads so it is easy to return the pieces to your default setup.

 FAQs